Evening primrose oil for eczema: the Cochrane review that ended the debate

 Early enthusiasm and Epogam

-The Cochrane review
+The Cochrane review that settled it

-Why early trials looked positive
+Why the early trials looked positive

 Other proposed uses where the evidence is also thin